iannicholas/17-Regex-Gist-IanNicholas/README.md

 ### Character Escapes

-* A cpuple of Character Escapes are used in this expression since we are looking for '/' or '.', in order for use to find the 'actual' character we need to escape them since they are part of Metacharacters or Quantifiers.
+* A couple of Character Escapes are used in this expression since we are looking for '/' or '.', in order for use to find the 'actual' character we need to escape them since they are part of Metacharacters or Quantifiers.

 ## Author